UpWorks/KMEmberDemo/README.md

 ##Activity Selector -

-This selector displays a hierarchal list of activities and related activity types.
+This selector displays a hierarchical list of activities and related activity types.

 List has a default display state showing all activities and activity types that is mutable based on an account selection from the Account Selector.